Not Optimised for Mobile Phones. Or See 'Desk Top View' on Your Mobile. Best on Lap/Desk Top.

 We urgently need to make compassion a clear, luminous and dynamic force in our multi-polarised, violent and broken world.
 It is rooted in a principled and radical determination to transcend selfishness.
 It has the power to transform and transcend ethnic, political, dogmatic, ideological and religious boundaries.
 It provides the basis to promote inclusive mutuality and dialogical coexistence.

 It is born again and again in our every smile and every act of friendliness and kindness.
+It is the basis of our continued survival as one of the species' amidst the splendour of Creation.

 We need to recognise that compassion is born of our deep interdependence and interconnection.
 Its the socio-spiritual womb that nurtures life.
 It is therefore extremely essential to human relationships.
 It contributes to a fulfilled, flourishing humanity extremely mindful of Self and the Other, including the biosphere.
 It is the path to collective enlightenment.
 It is indispensable to create and sustain people-centred democratic social institutions, a peaceful and inclusive global community and deep coexistence with Nature.